 Our office at Massingham St is closed, however we recognise that residents will be facing urgent and difficult issues relating to their financial health more than before so we will continue to provide a telephone service.

-If residents need urgent help or advice on benefits, universal credit, debt or other financial issues please contact us Mon-Fri between 10am-4pm 0207 364 2200 or email us at email@example.com
+If residents need urgent help or advice on benefits, universal credit, debt or other financial issues please contact us Monday-Friday between 10am-4pm on 0207 364 2200 or email us at email@example.com

 We are reviewing our services every day, so please check this page for the latest updates of follow us on Twitter, @THHomes.

-As most of our back office staff are still working remotely, our ability to receive and send post continues to be very limited.
-In order for us to respond to your complaint please provide an email address and an up to date telephone number.
+As most of our back-office staff are still working remotely, our ability to receive and send post continues to be limited.
+For us to respond to your complaint please provide an email address and an up to date telephone number.

 As we gradually come out of the lock down there will inevitably be a backlog of repairs and follow on works.
-If you have an existing complaint and you still have outstanding repairs you should have already have received a phone call to get any outstanding works booked in for completion.
-If this is not the case please send an email to contactus and we will get this booked in for you.
+If you have an existing complaint and you still have outstanding repair, you should already have received a phone call to get any outstanding works booked in for completion.
+If this is not the case, please send an email to contactus and we will get this booked in for you.
 We appreciate your patience whilst we work through the backlog.